-Last year, plans were revealed for the future of Castlefield Viaduct, with the potential to extend the Victorian structure, and now new designs have been unveiled.
-The National Trust has revealed images showing plans for the long-term future vision of the Castlefield Viaduct ‘sky park’ in Manchester, including several entry and exit points to the viaduct and a walkway giving access towards Salford and Trafford, which will be submitted for planning permission.
+In 2023, plans were revealed for the future of Castlefield Viaduct, which could see an extension to the Victorian structure, and now a significant proportion of the funding needed for the next phase of the project has been secured.
+The National Trust has a long-term future vision for the Castlefield Viaduct ‘sky park’ in Manchester, with plans including several entry and exit points to the viaduct and a walkway giving access towards Salford and Trafford.

 The Castlefield Viaduct masterplan, termed the ‘Vision,’ is a direct response to public feedback from viaduct visitors and the local community who took part in a series of workshops, events and an online survey in autumn 2023.
-Designs also feature more places to sit, relax and take in the views of the city, pop-up spaces for community activities and events and winding paths through planted areas to encourage people to take time out from the busy city below and connect with nature.
+As well as an extension of Castlefield Viaduct, designs also feature more places to sit, relax and take in the views of the city, pop-up spaces for community activities and events and winding paths through planted areas to encourage people to take time out from the busy city below and connect with nature.
+Plus, the installation of stair and lift access to Egerton Street.

 In the Vision, seven ‘character’ areas have been identified as part of the future viaduct, plus the Gold medal-winning WaterAid Garden from this year’s RHS Chelsea Flower Show, that looks similar to Singapore’s Gardens by the Bay, will be relocated to the viaduct.
 A new welcome area called the Castlefield Platform, a green and playful area called the Global Garden, and the Village Hub which provides an area for community growing, all feature in the designs.